 Traci D. Ellis is a Chicago based attorney, and Chief Human Resources and Equity Officer, frequent speaker and workshop facilitator on building equitable, anti-racist and inclusive organizations.
 She is also the author of "The Exceptional Negro: Racism, White Privilege and the Law of Respectability Politics."
+Her work and social justice advocacy have garnered recognition, including receiving a Dr. Martin Luther King, Jr. Humanitarian Award in recognition of “her life’s work which reflects the legacy and teachings of Dr. Martin Luther King, Jr.”

 She earned her Bachelor of Science degree from the School of Business & Industry at Florida A & M University and a Juris Doctor degree at The Ohio State University, College of Law.
 She is licensed to practice law in Georgia and Illinois.